BASHing-thru-challenges/HSCTF-2021-Writeups/web/digits-of-pi-2/README.md

 However, the entire sheet is imported and then filtered on the google Sheet we have access to.
 So we could intercept the request to get the entire secret sheet.
 I will use BurpSuite to do this.

-Looking through the requests in the HTTP reuqest history I saw this one which looked suspicious(the externalDataBatchRequest confirmed this)
+Looking through the requests in the HTTP request history I saw this one which looked suspicious(the externalDataBatchRequest confirmed this)

 ```
 POST /spreadsheets/d/1NX9nUMrpaxGqChQ7ROzITDtlxaz5McSsN5BMs-o5k-M/externaldata/fetchData?id=1NX9nUMrpaxGqChQ7ROzITDtlxaz5McSsN5BMs-o5k-M&sid=166fbbcbfe3b9199&vc=0&c=0&w=0&flr=0&smv=97&includes_info_params=true HTTP/2